adback-anti-adblock-solution/slate/source/index.html.md

 To help you create your own proxy file, please send us the following information at support@adback.co:

-* Which webserver software are you using ?
+* Which webserver software are you using?
 (Apache, Nginx, ...)

-* Which programming language are you using ?
+* Which programming language are you using?
 (PHP, Java, Python, ...)

-* Which cache technology are you using ?
+* Which cache technology are you using?
 (Redis, Memcached, MySQL database, ...)

 <aside class="warning">Only php proxy and nginx server configuration have been tested for now.
 Feel free to tell us if others work for you.</aside>